 Thanks to your votes, “A Christmas Story” Museum was voted “Best Museum” in the My Fox Cleveland Hot List.
 We’ve enjoyed the accolades as well as the many honors and benefits.
 You can check out the complete list of winners at http://myfoxcleveland.cityvoter.com/Winners/PopWinner.aspx?contest=85.
 (Note: Art gallery winner Brian Jones is not OUR Brian Jones – just an amazing coincidence!)

 Brian on the Road

 OUR Brian Jones made a regional media tour in November with stops in Ft.
 Wayne, Toledo, Erie, Buffalo, Pittsburgh, Columbus and Cincinnati, and a special stop in Rhode Island.
 Thank you to everyone who turned out to see him and show your support, and who then came to see us in Cleveland.
 We’ve enjoyed meeting all of our new Ralphies!

 A Christmas Story House & Museum is open year-round on Thursdays, Fridays and Saturdays from 10 a.m. to 5 p.m. and Sundays from noon to 5 p.m.
 Tours of the house run every 30 minutes.
 Regular admission is $7 for adults, $6 for seniors, $5 for children (ages 7-12) and free for children ages 6 and under.
 For more information, visit www.achristmasstoryhouse.com or call 216-298-4919.

 Executive Director, A Christmas Story House

-This entry was posted on Sunday, December 2nd, 2007 at 10:29 am and is filed under Newsletters.
+This entry was posted on Sunday, December 2nd, 2007 at 10:29 AM and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.